JakeOnGitHub/holberton-system_engineering-devops/0x00-shell_basics/README.md

-#This is the README for 0x00 shell task 0
+#This is the README for 0x00 shell basics project